ctsit/redi/README.md

 To use RED-I in production you will have to edit the 'settings.ini' file with values matching your environment.

+Please refer to the [RED-I Configuration](doc/redi_configuration.md) for more details about the meaning of each parameter in 'settings.ini' file.

 Please refer to the [Add new REDCap Project and API Key](doc/add_new_redcap_project.md) document for more details about new project setup.

+Please refer to the [advanced usage guide](doc/redi_usage.md) for more details about supported command line arguments.

 ## How to Contribute